gridsuite/documentation/gridmonitor/Gridmonitor.md

 # GridMonitor

-GridMonitor is a GridSuite module composed of a frontend and a multi-module Java backend.
+GridMonitor is a GridSuite product composed of a frontend and a multi-module Java backend.
 It schedules, orchestrates, executes, and monitors calculation processes on the electrical grid, such as an N-k security analysis.

 The system exposes a REST API to the frontend, delegates calculations to asynchronous workers through RabbitMQ, and persists execution state in PostgreSQL.